PapaCyber/SQL-Queries/README.md

 ```
 <img src="https://imgur.com/tAG7ufx.png" height="80%" width="80%"/>

+I used the `OR` operator because I needed information from the Finance or Sales department.

 | I found that 71 employee's computers in Finance and Sales department need updates.   |
 | :---      |